Arts and culture

 Watt Space is the University of Newcastle student art gallery.
 It is a place of inspiration and experience for our students - a place where they can engage with the community through their art.
 We welcome the public to visit our exhibitions and opening events and support our emerging student artists.

 On the eve of the Asian Century, the Confucius Institute is working to strengthen the vital links between Australia and China – the fastest growing economy in the world.
-As part of the University's International and Advancement Division, the Confucius Institute plays a major role in developing the University's capacity to effectively engage with the Asian Century.
+As part of the University's Global Engagement and Partnerships Division, the Confucius Institute plays a major role in developing the University's capacity to effectively engage with the Asian Century.

 2NURFM began broadcasting in March 1978 and is Newcastle's leading 'easy listening' radio station with a format structured around familiar hit songs by legendary stars like Michael Bublé, Shirley Bassey, Dianna Krall, Air Supply, Frank Sinatra, Celine Dion, Neil Diamond, The Beatles and Elvis Presley.